Steep water cuts are coming for the Southwest as Colorado River shrinks and Lake Mead's level plummets – KION546

 The reservoir is at just 27% of its full capacity.

-Tuesday’s report is all but certain to show Lake Mead will be below 1,050 feet come January — the threshold required to declare a Tier 2 shortage beginning in 2023.
+Tuesday’s report, which will be released around 1 p.m.
+ET, is all but certain to show Lake Mead will be below 1,050 feet come January — the threshold required to declare a Tier 2 shortage beginning in 2023.
 The question is how far below that threshold it will be.
 If the forecast is below 1,045 feet, which recent forecasts would suggest it will be, then mandatory water cuts will expand beyond Arizona, Nevada and Mexico and into California for the first time.

 But the growing concern is that the mandatory cuts — a system that was updated as recently as 2019 — aren’t enough to save the river in the face of a historic, climate change-driven drought.
 States, water managers and tribes are now back at the negotiating table to figure out how to solve the West’s water crisis.